 1. Heightened Cold War Tensions

-2. Destruction of Families and Divided Communities
+2. Loss of Families and Split Communities

 3. Restriction of Freedom